K

 Exercise

 They are sporty dogs who enjoy long walks or jogs.
 They will need a good amount of exercise each day and would benefit from a trip to the park to play with other dogs.
 Kerry Blue terriers make excellent companions on a jog or hike.
 They also enjoy swimming, hunting, and other outdoor activities.
-They enjoy intelligent play, so any problem-solving play exercises that they can do with their owners with be beneficial for them.
+They enjoy intelligent play, so any problem-solving play exercises that they can do with their owners will be beneficial for them.

 Puppies